smaremanda/add-in-docs/overview/add-in-manifests.md

 The following table specifies the elements that are required for the three types of Office Add-ins and the Dictionary task pane add-in.

  >**Important**  For add-ins submitted to the Office Store, all add-in locations, such as the source file locations specified in the  **SourceLocation** element, must be SSL-secured (HTTPS).
-For more information see,[What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)
+For more information see, [What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)

 **Required elements by Office Add-in type**